KumarL/sansad-site/_posts/2014-09-27-introduction.md

 The gender of the legislator

 ***age**:
-The age, as reported in the offical documents, of the parliamentarian
+The age, as reported in the official documents, of the parliamentarian

 ***state**:
 The state, to which the legislator represents in the Parliament.